Tactic cheat sheet. #

 Note that "hypothesis" and "proof" mean the same thing.

-the two pieces of data which made up h
+the two pieces of data which made up h, calling them a and b.

 1b) specialize #